theSafdarAwan/find-extender.nvim/README.md

 By default after pressing `f` in **normal** and **visual** mode now you have to type two characters rather then One to find it.
+This plugin also changes the `;` and `,` to repeat the last pattern like the find command.
 You can change the amount of characters you want to find by this specifying the amount in this key.